join market briefs

 Recent Price Trends:

-Rare earth prices have been volatile in 2025, with neodymium oxide reaching multi-year highs due to:
+Rare earth prices were volatile in 2025, with neodymium oxide reaching multi-year highs due to:

 • Increased EV production targets globally